Beware of the Cat: Tales of the Wicked Japanese Bakeneko and Nekomata – Part 1

 A Nekomata tormenting humans and starting a fire.
 (1847) Utagawa Kunisada ( Public Domain )

 Legends place the homes of Nekomata in mountains, where they often are said to appear as large wildcats and live in small packs.
 If a human comes into the dwelling of the Nekomata, folklore states that they will almost certainly be killed for trespassing.

 Understandable Origins for Monster Cats

 As with many mythical creatures, the origins may in reality be quite ordinary for the Bakeneko and Nekomata.
 Some scholars say that the legends began as cats were licking oil from lamps that were fueled by fish oil.
-The appearance of a cat on its hind legs with shining, anticipatory eyes understandably shocked and unnerved some of the folks who saw it and the myth arose soon after.
-As cats did not arrive into Japan until the reign of the Emperor Ichigo (986-1011 AD) during the Edo period, their particular ways were not well-known at the time of the emergence of many of the stories.
+The appearance of a cat on its hind legs with shining, anticipatory eyes understandably shocked and unnerved some of the folks who saw it, and the myth arose soon after.
+As cats did not arrive in Japan until the reign of the Emperor Ichigo (986-1011 AD) during the Edo period, their particular ways were not well-known at the time of the emergence of many of the stories.

 Scenes from a kabuki (traditional Japanese dance-drama) called “Ume no Haru Gojūsantsugi” (1835) by Utagawa Kuniyoshi.
 A Bakeneko that has shapeshifted into an old woman, two more wearing napkins and dancing, and the shadow of a cat licking a lamp are just some of the Bakeneko features portrayed in this image. ( Public Domain )